LifeBogger presents the Full Story of an Action Midfielder known by the name; “‘teddy bear“.

-Starting off, his full name is Onyinye Wilfred Ndidi.
+For Biography starters, his full name is Onyinye Wilfred Ndidi.
 Ndidi was born on the 16th day of December 1996 in Lagos, Nigeria, to his father (a serving military man at the time of writing) and his mother, who is a trader.

 He was born as the first child and the only son of three kids.
 This literally means he has two sisters.

+The Nigerian footballer (Wilfried Ndidi) was born to a Military officer.
 As the son of a military man, Ndidi grew up in the Military Cantonment in Ikeja, Lagos.